cipherxof/MGSFPSUnlock/README.md

 ## Steam Deck/Linux Additional Instructions
 🚩**You do not need to do this if you are using Windows!**
-- Open up the game properties of MGS2/MGS3 in Steam and add `WINEDLLOVERRIDES="wininet,winhttp=n,b" %command%` to the launch options.
+- Open up the game properties in Steam and add `WINEDLLOVERRIDES="wininet,winhttp=n,b" %command%` to the launch options.

 ## Building